MetPX/sarracenia/doc/design/design.rst

  - multiple server nodes.
 Each standalone.

- - dd - load balancer, just re-directs to a dd node? dd1,dd2,
+ - sr - load balancer, just re-directs to a sr node? dd1,dd2,

-   broker on dd node has connection thereafter.
+   broker on sr node has connection thereafter.

 Independent DD